InlustrisXIII/RotN-HPE/README.md

-# Rebirth of the Night: Sanity Check Edition
+# Rebirth of the Night: SCE

 RotN, but for multiplayer